Kids love reptiles! But which reptiles make good pets for young children?

-They don’t take up a lot of space, they aren’t the kind of time-commitment that dogs are, their care is simple, and they are lots of fun!
+Reptiles don’t take up a lot of space, they aren’t the time commitment that dogs are, their care is simple, and they are lots of fun!

 However, adopting a new family pet is a big responsibility.
 We want to make sure that you choose the best reptile pet for kids which are appropriate for them and aren’t too complicated, too delicate, or unsuitable for a child.

 Leopard geckos are well known for being great pets for kids and it was a no-brainer choosing them as our best pick!

 Not only are leos great reptiles pets, their setup and care requirements are simple and any novice pet owner can accommodate them with little effort.